raspberrypilearning/motor-robot-buggy-scratch/en/step_1.md

 + A 4x AA battery box with on/off switch
 + Materials to make you robot buggy chassis

 **Note:** Many low-cost gear motors are available without wires already attached.
-These work fine, but unless you are going to solder wires on yourself, connecting to the motor controller is much trickier than motors that come with wires attached.
-If you do wish to solder wires onto gear motors, there is help on how to do so in the [Python build a robot buggy project](https://projects.raspberrypi.org/en/projects/build-a-buggy/2){:target="_blank"}.
+These work fine, but unless you are going to solder wires on yourself, you may find it difficult to connect the motor controller.
+If you do wish to solder wires on to gear motors, take a look at the [Python build a robot buggy project](https://projects.raspberrypi.org/en/projects/build-a-buggy/2){:target="_blank"}.
 There are also kits available that contain all the robot components you need, such as the [CamJam EduKit 3 Robotics kit](https://thepihut.com/products/camjam-edukit-3-robotics){:target="_blank"}.

 ### Software